-ODE for mental suffering
+Organ donation after euthanasia for mental suffering

 9 april 2026

-Growing group for mental suffering
+Growing group in cases of mental suffering

 Organ donation after euthanasia (ODE) has existed in the Netherlands since 2012 and has been increasing in recent years: in 2025, it occurred 34 times.